THE AGE-OLD QUESTION: HOW MANY MINUTES OF EXERCISE DO I NEED EACH DAY?

 The benefits that can be obtained from weekly exercise are endless.
 These include, but are not limited to, decrease in stress, prolonged life, reduced cancer risk and increased health (specifically cardiovascular function).
 It is widely accepted exercise is an important component to maintaining health, but knowing the proper amount of exercise needed is key.
 Whether an individual is just starting, or an individual is well-trained, science and research has developed recommendations on how much, how long and what type of exercise is needed.

-At Athlete Training + Health our mission is to provide elite performance training for professional, collegiate, high school, and youth athletes, along with every day individuals so everyone can achieve their personal best.
-We strive to help every one of our athletes on their journey to optimal health and performance.
-Our evidence-led training programs are designed to ensure our athletes reach their fitness goals and accomplish everything they set their minds to achieve.
-Our Forever ATHlete training program offers a variety of class formats including HIIT, boot camp, strength conditioning, speed and agility training.
-These programs are supported by healthcare collaboration and are focused around athletes’ total health.
-Our Student ATHlete training program is also designed in collaboration with our healthcare partners and is designed for the specific needs of growing bodies ages 8-18.
+At Athlete Training and Health our mission is to provide science-backed, results-driven training for professional, collegiate, high school, and youth athletes, along with everyday individuals so everyone can achieve their personal best.
+All of our programs are supported by healthcare collaboration, are trusted by professional athletes across the country and are focused on your total health.
 If this is the starting point for you on your path to fitness and wellness, let us help you!

 References